Social Security Administration (SSA) Monthly Data for

-The goal of the Social Security Administration (SSA) is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
-In support of this goal, SSA provides a wide range of Internet services to allow the public to conduct business via this widely used medium.
-For example, SSA offers members of the public who receive benefits the opportunity to change an address via the Internet.
+The goal of the SSA is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
+In support of this goal, the SSA provides a wide range of internet services to allow the public to conduct business via this widely used medium.
+For example, the SSA offers members of the public who receive benefits the opportunity to change an address via the internet.
 Over the past years, our change of address workload has grown and so has the use of the online application.
-Our goal is to make it easier and faster for individuals to change their address via the Internet from the comfort and convenience of their homes or offices.
+Our goal is to make it easier and faster for individuals to change their address via the internet from the comfort and convenience of their homes or offices.

-The Social Security Administration (SSA) administers a number of online applications that provide beneficiaries an alternative to visiting the office.
+The SSA administers a number of online applications that provide beneficiaries an alternative to visiting the office.
 You can change your address and/or telephone number online if you receive Social Security disability, retirement, or survivors benefits.
 In order to use the online change of address application, a beneficiary must live at and be moving to an address in one of the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, or American Samoa.
 The system allows only the beneficiary to provide address changes to their own account.
 The changes are sent to a database and updated to the Master Beneficiary Record (MBR).
 If you receive Supplemental Security Income, you cannot change your address online.
-If you are a Representative Payee, you cannot use this online service.
 If you have a foreign, APO, or FPO address, SSA's Office of International Operations is assisted by the Department of State's embassies and consulates throughout the world to assist Social Security customers who are outside the U.S. or planning to leave the U.S.

 We capture the internet transactions when public users access the application.
 We store the transactions in our data stores and data warehouses.

-Field D: Comments, includes information about a particular month's data collection and/or reporting.
+Comments: Information about a particular month's data collection and/or reporting.